john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     You kill the sailor.
     You get the feeling that someone is watching you - as if this is all a game somehow.

 The [Discworld MUD](https://en.wikipedia.org/wiki/Discworld_MUD) is a hilarious, old school MUD based on Terry Pratchett's wildly successful comedy fantasy book series.
 This open-world game has more content than any other game ever created.
 No joke, the community has been adding content for 25 years now and you will never, ever see it all.
-The game is generally pretty funny, and though some players have had the same character for years, there is serious permadeath in the game.
+The game is pretty funny, and though some players have had the same character for years, there is serious permadeath in the game.
 This is my all-time favorite MUD, and I have spent so much time playing it I should probably be embarassed.
 (I'm not.)
 GNU Terry Pratchett.

 * [Play Oline](http://discworld.atuin.net/lpc/)
 * [Newbie Cheat Sheet](http://discworld.starturtle.net/lpc/playing/documentation.c?path=/newbie/essentials)